goni-schindler/Movie-Sphere/readme.md

 The general architecture is based on the Google best practice Sunflower App: https://github.com/android/sunflower

-## Some personal notes I wrote along the way that are mentioned worthy:
+## Some personal notes I wrote along the way that are mention worthy:
 #### Key differences between flows:

 | Feature                     | `Flow`                                  | `StateFlow`                               | `SharedFlow`                             |